GoNZooo/wifixir/README.md

 It's a good idea to add the script dir to your path, so that you can execute the scripts from anywhere on your system.

-## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

-  1. Add wifixir to your list of dependencies in `mix.exs`:

-        def deps do
-          [{:wifixir, "~> 0.0.1"}]
-        end

-  2. Ensure wifixir is started before your application:

-        def application do
-          [applications: [:wifixir]]
-        end